 - In Wild ARMs 2, Antenora, Vinsfield's lover, turns out to have joined him to get revenge because he killed her parents.
 She goes about getting this revenge by making him love her, and then having the heroes kill her so that he'd be griefstricken by her death.

 - Lapis Roman from Xenosaga appears to the player at first as a no-nonsense and brutally efficient Galaxy Federation officer who arrests all the playable characters.
 Later, during her "interrogation" of the prisoners, she reveals that she's working for the good guys, and helps them devise an escape plan and a way to clear their names.

 - Done in Secret of the Stars, where it turns out that the Big Bad's Dragon has been working with the heroes all along to stop the Big Bad, and not so he can take over himself.

-- Also, in Metal Gear Solid 3, the Boss's defection turns out to have been a ruse intended to allow Ocelot the opportunity to steal the Philosophers' Legacy.
-Oh, and things such as stopping Volgin from using Shagohod.
+- In Metal Gear Solid 3, The Boss's defection turns out to have been a ruse intended to allow Snake the opportunity to steal the Philosophers' Legacy to the United States.

 - And in the non-canonical Snake's Revenge, Jennifer helps you while working with Big Boss from the inside.